 Siva is the only reality of the universe.
 Siva is infinite consciousness.
-He is
+He

-the object, the experiencer and the experienced.
+and the object, the experiencer and the experienced.
 The world exists within consciousness.

 God creates by the mere force of His Will.
 Karma, material cause like Prakriti,

 Maya which produce illusion, forms, etc., are not admitted in this system.
 God makes

 the world appear in Himself just as objects appear in a mirror.
 He is not affected

 by the objects of His creation, just as the mirror is not affected by the reflected

 image in it.
 He appears in the form of souls by His own wonderful power inherent